janz02/beer/src/api/README.md

 ```

 You can add new controllers here, if a new version of the backend has a new one.
 Controller refers
-to a backend class that contains actions (endpoints), and the it's part of the url:
+to a backend class that contains actions (endpoints), and it's part of the url:

 ```
 /api/{controller}/{action}